 Max A E Rossberg comments:

 First the local authorities failed, then the Romanian government failed, then the EU failed and now the international community failed again to stop the Deforestation in Romania.
 Every day 48 hectare of Europe´s last Old-Growth forest in disappearing.
-We should be all ashamed of ourself.
+We should be all ashamed of ourselves.

 More information can be found here: